kushal-here/eigenfaces/README.md

 algorithm extracts purely from pixel data, with no labels or supervision.
 It's a good visual proof that the math is actually working.

-I first heard about eigenfaces and face morphing online, but understanding the math made me want to implement it myself rather than just read about it.

 ## What it does